tpetzoldt/antibioticR/README.md

 is an **R package** to estimate antibiotic resistance cutoff values from ZD and MIC distributions of environmental samples

-The package aims to improve the accesibility to statistical methods for analysing populations of resistant and non-resistant bacteria from an environmental, i.e. non-clinical perspective.
+The package aims to improve the accessibility to statistical methods for analyzing populations of resistant and non-resistant bacteria from an environmental, i.e. non-clinical perspective.
 The methods are intended to describe sensitivity, tolerance and resistance on a sub-acute level in order to compare populations of different origin on gradual scales.

 We assume that environmental populations are composed of different geno- and phenotypes, so that quantitative data from standard methods like disk diffusion zone diameters (ZD) or minimum inhibitory concentration (MIC) values will yield multi-modal univariate mixture distributions when tested against single antibiotics.